scottheng/myStories/README.md

 I used `react-native-maps` to render a map using the coordinates, if given, of the photo.

 ## Future Todos
 I wanted to use the geolocation and timestamp of the photo to query for weather information from a Weather API.
-I think this would be interesting detail to have in the Story.
+I think this would be an interesting detail to have in the Story.

 It would also be nice to disable the `Create Story` button or generate a loading screen page after the button has been clicked.